SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 Attributes
 ************************************************************************************

-**Different types of attributes**
+**Different Types of Attributes**

-You can create different types of attributes to customize the formular to your needs.
-These attributes have different settings and functions, these are described in the two tables below.
+You can create different types of attributes to customize the form to your needs.
+These attributes have different settings and functions which are described in the two tables below.

 .. csv-table::
    :header: "Attribute Type","Description", "Additional Options"
    :widths: 40,40,40

-   "String", "Field that holds a text", "Default Value, Input mask" "Date", "Field that holds a date", "Default Value, Number Format" "Integer", "Field that holds an integer", "Default Value, Number Format" "Big integer", "Field that holds a big integer", "Default Value, Number Format" "Float", "Field that holds a float", "Default Value, Number Format" "Multilanguage Text", "-- Deprecated -- ", "-- Deprecated -- " "Checkbox", "Field that displays a checkbox, can have the Status 'checked' or 'unchecked'", "Default value, Input mask" "Data list", "Field that holds a fixed list of entrys that can be defined in the GUI, the entrys are seperated with a semicolon ('firstentry;secondentry')", "Items, Default Value, Fill stage"
+   "String", "Field that holds a text.", "Default Value, Input mask" "Date", "Field that holds a date.", "Default Value, Number Format" "Integer", "Field that holds an integer.", "Default Value, Number Format" "Big integer", "Field that holds a big integer.", "Default Value, Number Format" "Float", "Field that holds a float.", "Default Value, Number Format" "Multilanguage Text", "-- Deprecated -- ", "-- Deprecated -- " "Checkbox", "Field that displays a checkbox, can have the Status 'checked' or 'unchecked'.", "Default value, Input mask" "Data list", "Field that holds a fixed list of entrys that can be defined in the GUI, the entrys are seperated with a semicolon ('firstentry;secondentry').", "Items, Default Value, Fill stage"
    "Config. list", "-- Deprecated --", "-- Deprecated --"
    "SQL list", "-- Deprecated --", "-- Deprecated --"
-   "File", "Can contain files that are stored in the SQL Database", "Default value, Input mask" "Object reference", "Field that references to another table and displays the defined entrys", "Object reference, Filter, Default value"
+   "File", "Contains files that are stored in the SQL Database.", "Default value, Input mask" "Object reference", "Field that references to another table and displays the entrys defined in it.", "Object reference, Filter, Default value"
-   "Active Directory User", "Field that holds Users out of the Active Directory Cashe (the cashe is located in the SIM DB)", "LDAP path, Default value"
+   "Active Directory User", "Field that prevents users from being registered in the Active Directory Cache (the cashe is located in the SIM DB).", "LDAP path, Default value"
-   "Active Directory Group", "Field that holds Groups out of the Active Directory Cashe (the cashe is located in the SIM DB)", "LDAP path, Default"
+   "Active Directory Group", "Field that prevents groups from being registered in the Active Directory Cashe (the cashe is located in the SIM DB).", "LDAP path, Default"
    "Packaging package name", "-- Deprecated --", "-- Deprecated --"
    "Packaging operation system", "-- Deprecated --", "-- Deprecated --"
    "Packaging site", "-- Deprecated --", "-- Deprecated --"